markehammons/Skylight/README.md

 * I've implemented `wl_signal_add` in my code because it is inlined in the original library.
 * I've implemented `wl_container_of` in my code because it's a macro in the original wayland library.
+* There are a few api changes from the original tutorial because the wlroots api has changed between version 0.2 (which was used in Drew DeVault's tutorial) and version 0.3.
+This project targets wlroots version 0.3

 ## Notes